-- The ability given to the infrastructure architects to deploy or run any software on the computing resources provided by the service provider. - Here, the underlying infrastructures such as compute, network, and storage are managed by the service provider. - Thus, the infrastructure architects are exempted from maintaining the data center or underlying infrastructure. - The end users are responsible for managing applications that are running on top of service provider cloud
+- The ability given to the infrastructure architects to deploy or run any software on the computing resources provided by the service provider. - Here, the underlying infrastructures such as compute, network, and storage are managed by the service provider. - Thus, the infrastructure architects are exempted from maintaining the data center or underlying infrastructure. - The end users are responsible for managing applications that are running on top of the service provider cloud infrastructure.

-- Generally, the IaaS services are provided from the service provider cloud data center. - The end users can access the services from their devices through web command line interface (CLI) or application programming interfaces (APIs) provided by the service providers. - Some of the popular IaaS providers include Amazon Web Services (AWS), Google Compute Engine, OpenStack, and Eucalyptus.
+- Generally, the laaS services are provided from the service provider cloud data center. - The end users can access the services from their devices through web command line interface (CLI) or application programming interfaces (APIs) provided by the service providers. - Some of the popular IaaS providers include Amazon Web Services (AWS), Google Compute Engine, OpenStack, and Eucalyptus.

-2.PaaS:
+2. PaaS:

-- The ability given to developers to develop and deploy an application on the development platform provided by the service provider. - Thus, the developers are exempted from managing the development platform and underlying infrastructure. - Here, the developers are responsible for managing the deployed application and configuration the development environment.
+- The ability given to developers to develop and deploy an application on the development platform provided by the service provider. - Thus, the developers are exempted from managing the development platform and underlying infrastructure. - Here, the developers are responsible for managing the deployed application and configuring the development environment.

-- Generally, PaaS services are provided by the service provider on an on-premise or dedicated or hosted cloud infrastructure. - -The developers can access the development platform over the Internet through web CLI, web user interface (UI), and integrated development environments (IDEs). - -Some of the popular PaaS providers include Google App Engine, Force.com, Red Hat OpenShift, Heroku, and Engine Yard.
+- Generally, PaaS services are provided by the service provider on an on-premise or dedicated or hosted cloud infrastructure. - The developers can access the development platform over the Internet through web CLI, web user interface (UI), and integrated development environments (IDEs). - Some of the popular PaaS providers include Google App Engine, Force.com, Red Hat OpenShift, Heroku, and Engine Yard.

-3.SaaS:
+3. SaaS:

-- The ability given to the end users to access an application over the Internet that is hosted and managed by the service provider. - Thus, the end users are exempted from managing or controlling an application, the development platform, and the underlying
+- The ability given to the end users to access an application over the Internet that is hosted and managed by the service provider. - Thus, the end users are exempted from managing or controlling an application, the development platform, and the underlying infrastructure.

-- Generally, SaaS services are hosted in service provider managed or service provider-hosted cloud infrastructure. - -The end users can access the services from any thin clients or web browsers. - -Some of the popular SaaS providers include Saleforce.com, Google Apps, and Microsoft office 365. - •The different cloud service models target different audiences. - •For example, the IaaS model targets the information technology (IT) architects, PaaS targets the developers, and SaaS targets the end users. - Based on the services subscribed, the responsible of the targetes audience may
+- Generally, SaaS services are hosted in service provider managed or service provider-hosted cloud infrastructure. - The end users can access the services from any thin clients or web browsers. - Some of the popular SaaS providers include Saleforce.com, Google Apps, and Microsoft office 365. - The different cloud service models target different audiences. - For example, the laaS model targets the information technology (IT) architects, PaaS targets the developers, and SaaS targets the end users. - Based on the services subscribed, the responsibility of the targeted audience may vary as shown in Figure 5.2.